 With advanced notice and appropriate documentation, the Office of Residential Community Life can make medically required housing accommodations.
 Please review the following guidelines, and then download the appropriate form for your request.
 The form must be completed and signed by your medical professional who is prescribing the accommodations.

-The Individual Room Program (IRP) is a designed double-occupancy room that houses only one student.
+The Individual Room Plan (IRP) is a designed double-occupancy room that houses only one student.
 This program is limited and may not always be available.
-For more information, call the Office of Residential Community Life, 607-436-3182.
+In order to apply for an Individual Room Plan room, please complete the IRP Request form for 2022-2023.

 Room Change Waiting List

-Current students may file a request for a room change, via our Room Change Waiting List Form.
-The Room Change Waiting List is available by clicking here.
+Current students may file a request for a room change, via our 2022-2023 Room Change Waiting List Form.
 This form is for current students who would like to be offered a change in their room assignment.
 Spaces may not be immediately available, and all waiting list requests may not be able to be accommodated.

 **PLEASE NOTE** a group of students requesting a new accommodation must only submit one request with all student's names included.
 Multiple requests for the same group or students are not required.